Dieter Arnold

-Dieter Arnold (born 1936 in Heidelberg) is a German archaeologist.
+Dieter Arnold (born 1936 in Heidelberg) is a German Egyptologist.

 Biography

-He received his doctorate on 31 January 1961 from the University of Munich with the thesis "Wall relief and spatial function in Egyptian temples of the New Kingdom".
+He received his doctorate on 31 January 1961 from LMU Munich with the thesis "Wall relief and spatial function in Egyptian temples of the New Kingdom".

 Arnold worked for the German Archaeological Institute in Cairo during excavations in Dahshur, Deir el-Bahari and El-Tarif.

-From 1979 to 1984 he was a professor at the University of Vienna and then a curator at the Egyptian Department of the Metropolitan Museum of Art in New York.
+From 1979 to 1984, he was a professor at the University of Vienna and then a curator at the Egyptian Department of the Metropolitan Museum of Art in New York.
 Arnold's specialty is the architecture of Ancient Egypt.
 As an employee of the Metropolitan Museum, he leads the museum's annual expeditions to el-Lisht and Dahshur.